 Warning Signs | Diabetes & Your Foot Health

 We rely on our feet to get us to and from destinations both big and small each day.
 From a run with the dog to a short walk down the aisle, our feet are there for us each step of the way.
-In honor of Foot Health Month, we would like to encourage you to stop and think about the importance our feet play in our daily lives, and the importance of keeping them healthy.
+We would like to encourage you to stop and think about the importance our feet play in our daily lives, and the importance of keeping them healthy.

 Proper care of your feet should be a focus for people of every age, but can be especially important for those diagnosed with diabetes.
 Diabetes can affect the health of your feet and puts diabetic patients at a higher risk for complications.
 By controlling diabetes, patients can keep their feet in tip top shape for years to come!